TULiberalArts/Center-on-Regional-Politics/pages/board-of-fellows.md

 # custom variables
 ---
 ## 2018 Board of Fellows
-CORP’s Board of Fellows includes U.S. congressmen, state legislators, county elected officials, university academics, business executives, and civic and labor leaders.
-Fellows act as a resource and sounding board for determining the policy problems most in need of addressing, and solutions most politically feasible.
+CORP’s Board of Fellows includes U.S. congressmen, state legislators, county elected officials, university academics, business executives and civic and labor leaders.
+Fellows act as a resource and sounding board for determining the policy problems most in need of addressing and the solutions that are most politically feasible.

 ### Federal Elected
 - The Honorable Dwight Evans- Member, U.S. House of Representatives